GabrielMoreau/winsoft-main/check-withsecurehotfixes/README.md

  | `WSBS1600-HF05`      |  16 |
  | `WSBS1600-HF06`      |  32 |

-Example : if hotfixes 2 and 5 are not apply, error code is 18.
+Example: if hotfixes 2 and 5 are not applied, the error code is 18.
+You must then go to the WithSecure console and push back again the hotfixes indicated (here 2 and 5) on this computer.

 The script can be run many times on a workstation, it's fast and doesn't modify the computer's operation in any way.